Janatha Garage: Music

 The film's soundtrack album is composed by Devi Sri Prasad.
-Janatha Garage marks Prasad's second collaboration with the director Koratala Siva, after Mirchi (2013) and Srimanthudu (2015).
+Janatha Garage marks Prasad's third collaboration with the director Koratala Siva, after Mirchi (2013) and Srimanthudu (2015).
 The regular music sitting discussions were held at the composer's studio in February 2016, with Prasad and Siva being present.
 Ramajogayya Sastry wrote lyrics for the songs.
 The makers planned to release the audio on mid-July 2016.
 However, it was revealed that the audio launch event will be held on 12 August 2016, at the Shilpakala Vedika in Hyderabad.
 The film's cast and crew (excluding Samantha), attended the event, with Mahesh Babu, gracing the event as the chief guest.
 Lahari Music label, released the soundtrack digitally on the day of its release.

 Behindwoods praised Janatha Garage album as a "promising one from DSP- Koratala Siva after the super successful Srimanthudu", and gave 2.75 out of 5 stars.
 Indiaglitz gave 3.25 out of 5, stating "The album passes muster in terms of the music."
 Moviecrow gave the album 2.25 out of 5 and then stated "Devi Sri Prasad's Janatha Garage is far from his best work and the album is filled with hackneyed tunes which bog down the listener's interest."
 123Teugu stated "The album is an emotional one which gives importance to the situations in the film and will grow on you more when you listen to them multiple times."

 Release

-Producer Naveen Yerenini, on the film's launch, originally slated that the film will release on 12 August 2016, which falls on the Independence Day weekend.
+On the film's launch, Naveen Yerenini originally slated that the film will release on 12 August 2016, which falls on the Independence Day weekend.
 However, due to delay in post-production activities, and also the release of Mohanlal's another Telugu film Manamantha on 5 August, prompted the makers to postpone the film's release on 2 September 2016, during the eve of Ganesh Chathurthi.
 On 26 August, the film was awarded a U/A certificate by the Central Board of Film Certification.

 Janatha Garage was released on 1610 screens in India and around 2010 screens worldwide.
 It was one of the biggest release for a Telugu film.
 Preview shows were started across US theatres on 31 August.
 The movie ran for 50 days in 39 centers in AP and Telangana.

 It was also dubbed in Malayalam and released in Kerala by Maxlab Cinemas and Entertainments.
 The film was also dubbed in Hindi as Janta Garage and released on YouTube by Goldmines Telefilms on 24 June 2017.
 The film was also dubbed in Odia as Janatha Gyarege by Raja Ram Cine Production in 2018.